Mario Kart 64

 The first line displays three numbers - first seems to always be 5 (probably thread ID), second is the address of the faulty instruction, third is the exception code (as defined in the R4300i manual).
 The second line displays the $RA register.
 The third line is unknown (usually zero).

 The GameShark code 810DC6FE FFFF will shorten this code to simply "press L".

-This display cannot be seen on emulators, as they don't seem to continue redrawing the screen after the game crashes.
+This display cannot be seen on most emulators, as they don't seem to continue redrawing the screen after the game crashes.

 Track Scaling Function

 Next to the mirror mode flag in memory (address 800DC608 in USA version) is a floating-point value that appears to always be set to 1.0.
 When a track is loaded, its height is scaled by this amount.
 (All polygon vertices are multiplied by this value.)
 Use one of the below GameShark codes to activate this feature. (default value 3F80)